Angeslab/Process-Journal/index.md

-# Process Journal - Angelique
+# Process Journal - Angelique Haynes (1184477), Group: Jade and Sandikshya,  Project: Mood Braclete
 This process journal documents the iterative development of a wearable prototype for Task 2 and Task 3.
 The idea for the project created with in cooperation with my group for these tasks is the 'Mood Bracelet'.
 The project explores how responsive technology can support emotional awareness by translating physiological signals, specifically heart rate, into intuitive mood feedback.
 Across Weeks 6 to 8, I applied iterative design principles by continuously refining the concept, logic, research and reflection.
 Each stage involved purposeful improvements and adjustments: from shifting away from manual mood input to implementing automated detection using rolling averages for heart rate, to refining LED feedback for emotional clarity.

 ## Week 6